nodeshift/nodejs-reference-architecture/docs/development/testing.md

       at Object.<anonymous> (__tests__/test.js:5:18)
 ```

 An equivalent test runs successfully with Mocha.
+The full source for the test is here: https://github.com/nodeshift-blog-examples/jest-with-native-addon-issue

 ### Recommended Packages to Use Alongside Mocha